gramcracker40/LiveTest/backend/README.md

 # backend

-This directory is the core of my research.
+ - the core of the research.
+ - Take a look at answer_sheets.

   - /answer_sheets  highly customizable answer sheets with a dynamic OMR grader
-  - app.py   builds the database and runs the LiveTest server.
+  - app.py   builds the database and runs the LiveTest fastapi server.

 ### get to development / try out the app!
   1. confirm presence of python on system using python --version